Dear future Assistant Principal,

 So that’s it.
 I do not want to waste your time with lengthy sales pages, and imaginary discounts, just like other people do on their websites.

 You have read the sample, you know what the eBook is about, and surely you can tell whether it will help you or not.
 I sincerely believe it will help you in your interview.
-And you can read it easily in three or four hours, it’s 21,000 words (2020 edition).
+And you can read it easily in three or four hours, it’s 21,000 words (current edition).
 Only things that matter, no secondary content.

 What is more, like with everything else we sell on this website, you have a risk free sixty days money back guarantee.
 If you don’t like this eBook for any reason, or no reason at all, just let me know (email me at glen[at]assistantprincipalinterviewquestions[dot]com) within 60 days, and I will give you a full refund.